open-telemetry/opentelemetry-browser/packages/sdk/README.md

 Note: you can pass this option to `startBrowserSdk` if you want to apply the same to all signals.
 If the option is defined at the top level and within the signal configuration the later wins.

-Note: an invalid `url` stops the SDK from starting — it logs a `diag.error` and returns a no-op SDK instead of starting and silently dropping the telemetry it cannot export.
+Note: an invalid `url` stops the whole browser SDK from starting, including the other signals and any `processors` they define.
+It logs a `diag.error` and returns a no-op SDK instead of starting and silently dropping the telemetry it cannot export.
+The `url` must be an absolute `http` or `https` URL.

 #### logRecordLimits